chiky340/chiky340/README.md

 # 💫 About Me:
 🔥 About me I am a passionate software dev.
-With a passion that began when I was 14.
+With a passion that began when I was young.
 My focus is on continuous learning to stay up-to-date with the latest trends and technologies in the industry.
 Let's connect and work together on exciting projects!

 # 💻 Tech Stack: